Life after DISK

 Universities in over 110 countries recognize the IB Diploma.
 It allows entrance to the most competitive universities in the world.
 The University Admission Authorities recognize the academic rigor of the IB, and value the core parts of the Diploma, such as TOK, CAS, and the Extended Essay.

 Universities prefer IB graduates because the IB curriculum develops a balanced variety of skills.
-Having studied a range of subjects in years 11 and 12, IB graduates have a selection of the undergraduate programs to choose from.
-Employers are increasingly looking for flexibility and adaptability, something all IB gradudates can offer.
+Having studied a range of subjects in years 11 and 12, IB graduates have a selection of undergraduate programs to choose from.
+Employers are increasingly looking for flexibility and adaptability, something all IB graduates can offer.

 Through its University and College Counsellor, DISK will support all university applications and guide each student individually.
 This can be done through the Common App for the US, UCAS for the UK.